build2/HOWTO/entries/setup-build2-for-development.md

 The recommended way to initialize the `build2` development setup is with the `bootstrap` script found in the [`etc`][etc] repository.
-By default, it will clone the necessary `git` repositories into the current working directory and initialize the default build configurations.
+By default, it will clone the necessary `git` repositories into the current working directory and initialize the default build configuration.
 Later it can also be used to initialize additional configurations.

-NOTE: The `bootstrap` script has been tested on Linux and should also work on other UNIX-like systems (Mac OS, FreeBSD) provided `bash` is available.
+NOTE: The `bootstrap` script has been tested on Linux and should also work on other UNIX-like systems (Mac OS, FreeBSD) provided `bash` and GCC (for ODB) are available.
 While it should be possible to recreate this setup on Windows, no automated way to do this is currently provided.

 Before running `bootstrap`, you will also need to perform the following preliminary steps:

 1. Install the latest [staged toolchain][stage] somewhere temporary, for example, `/tmp/build2-install`.
-Hint: use `--local` and `--no-modules` when building the staged toolchain to speed things up seeing that this is a throw-away installation.
+Hint: use `--local` when building the staged toolchain to speed things up seeing that this is a throw-away installation.
 For example:

    ```
-   $ sh build2-install-...-stage.sh --local --no-modules /tmp/build2-install
+   $ sh build2-install-...-stage.sh --local /tmp/build2-install
    ```

 2. Install the [CLI][cli] compiler using the staged toolchain.